fjodorekstrom/timeout-middleware/README.md

 ```
 Above codesnippet is copied from: https://github.com/expressjs/timeout

+Since we want to time out the response from the server and try to keep us DRY we tried the following:
-To avoid this, we intercept the usage of `res.status`, `res.sendStatus` and `res.send` with a wrapper that checks for the `res.timedout` bool that we put on the `res` object.
+We intercept the usage of `res.status`, `res.sendStatus` and `res.send` with a wrapper that checks for the `res.timedout` bool that we put on the `res` object.
 If `res.timedout` is `true` we return `res`.
 Else we simply return the res function that was called with its arguments:
 ```